danbev/learning-assembly/linux/README.md

 ```
 Now, we have the `ptr` local variable which is loading the effective address
 of `%rsp - 16` into rax, which is the address of the first entry of the array.
-Next this value is stored in location `%rsp - 8`.
+Next, this value is stored in location `%rsp - 8`.
 ```console
 (lldb) register read rax
      rax = 0x0000000000401106  arr`main at arr.c:2:7